google/swiftshader/README.md

 Testing
 -------

-SwiftShader's OpenGL ES implementation can be tested using the [dEQP](https://github.com/KhronosGroup/VK-GL-CTS) test suite.
+SwiftShader's Vulkan implementation can be tested using the [dEQP](https://github.com/KhronosGroup/VK-GL-CTS) test suite.

 See [docs/dEQP.md](docs/dEQP.md) for details.